pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Most people never have to face the fact that at the right time in the right place they're capable of anything."
 --[Noah Cross](https://en.wikipedia.org/wiki/Chinatown_(1974_film))

+"Son, some times you have to be a lion so you can be the lamb you really are."
+--Dave Chappelle's mom

+"Fear does not make lasting peace."
+--Dave Chappelle

+"That's a brittle spirit."
+--Dave Chappelle, *The Bird Revelation*

+"The only difference between a poor black person and a poor white person is that a poor white person feels like it's not supposed to be happening to them."
+--Dave Chappelle

 "Governments are power systems.
 They are trying to sustain their power and domination over their populations, and they will use what means are available to do this."
 --Noam Chomsky